Halyna Hutchins’s husband says shooting charges for Alec Baldwin are ‘comfort’

 The film’s assistant director, Dave Halls, has already signed a plea agreement for the charge of negligent use of a deadly weapon.

-The district attorney says that the charges will be formally filed before the end of January.
+The district attorney says that the charges will be formally filed before the end of January and the charges against Mr Baldwin carry up to a maximum 18-month prison sentence.

+In a statement, Ms Carmack-Altwies said: “After a thorough review of the evidence and the laws of the state of New Mexico, I have determined that there is sufficient evidence to file criminal charges against Alec Baldwin and other members of the ‘Rust’ film crew.
+On my watch, no one is above the law, and everyone deserves justice.”

 Join our commenting forum